ChernyshevT/LTPLib_project/README.md

 These conditions can be used at the open boundaries or to define dielectric surfaces (assuming that there is no charge accumulation).
-The binwise or encodes $x$-axis central-difference:
+The binwise-or encodes $x$-axis central-difference:
-- `uTYPE.CENTER = uTYPE.XLFOPEN|uTYPE.XRTOPEN` --- this value encodes internal units.
+- `uTYPE.CENTER = uTYPE.XLFOPEN|uTYPE.XRTOPEN` --- this value is used for internal units.

 Constants for $y$- and $z$-axes are defined in a similar way:
 - `uTYPE.YLFOPEN`;